CUBRID/cubrid-testtools/doc/shell_long/README.md

 	ulimit -c unlimited
 	```
 # 4. Regression Test Sustaining
-We perform shell_long test twice a week (actually it is controlled through crontab) and perform code coverage test for monthly.
+We perform `shell_long` test twice a week (controlled through like crontab) and perform code coverage test for monthly.
 Crontab task for shell_long test is as below:
 ```
 #######################################################################
 job_shell_long.service=ON